Government of Illinois

-The Government of Illinois, under Illinois' Constitution, has three branches of government: Executive, Legislative, and Judicial.
+The Government of Illinois, under the State of Illinois Constitution, has three branches of government: Executive, Legislative, and Judicial.
 The State's executive branch is split into several statewide elected offices, with the Governor as chief executive and head of state, and has numerous departments, agencies, boards and commissions.
 Legislative functions are granted to the General Assembly, a bicameral body consisting of the 118-member House of Representatives and the 59-member Senate.
 The judiciary is composed of the Supreme Court of Illinois and lower courts.

 Executive

 The executive branch is composed of six elected officers and their offices, as well as numerous other departments.
 Illinois is one of 26 states that elect their governor on the same ticket as their lieutenant governor.
 The six elected officers are:

 Departments

 The government of Illinois has numerous departments, agencies, boards and commissions; however, the code departments, so called because they are established by the Civil Administrative Code of Illinois, provide most of the state's services: